 🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

-Generalized GNN Framework - GraphSAGE, GIN, PyTorch Geometric Implementation
+A Generalized GNN Framework - GraphSAGE, GIN, and PyTorch Geometric Implementation

 Learning Objectives

-By reading this chapter, you will master the following:
+By reading this chapter, you will be able to:

-"The message passing framework provides a unified way to describe any GNN architecture with three basic operations (Message, Aggregate, Update)"
+"The message passing framework provides a unified way to describe any GNN architecture in terms of three basic operations: Message, Aggregate, and Update."

 Message passing consists of the following three steps: